Maksim23123/manga-translator-new/docs/design/pipelines_system_design.md

 ## 1. Overview
 - Provides project-scoped authoring, persistence, and execution support for Manga Translator pipelines.
 - Couples a PyFlow-based visual editor with application/domain services that track pipeline metadata, active selection, and graph files.
-- Current UI ships with a placeholder “Graph Editor” tab that embeds the legacy MangaTranslator PyFlow add-on; its nodes/tools run in a dependency-stripped shell until the new pipeline stack replaces them.
+- Current UI ships with a placeholder "Graph Editor" tab that embeds the legacy MangaTranslator PyFlow add-on; its nodes/tools run in a dependency-stripped shell until the new pipeline stack replaces them.
+- The tab now wires the PyFlow dock tools (pipelines list, pipeline properties) through framework-level adapters that attach presenters and controllers from the interface_adapters layer, keeping view ownership on the Qt side.
 - Out of scope: doc-unit asset workflows, non-PyFlow execution engines, or low-level PyFlow custom node authoring.

 ## 2. Requirements & Constraints